choueric/depot/README.md

 client <--[socks5]--> depot-server <---> depot-local <--[localhost]--> app
 ```

+# connections

+- control connection
+  - connect server and local
+  - send socks request from server to local
+  - send alive message from local to server
+- socks connection
+  - connect client and server
+  - send socks request from client to server
+  - for pipe
+- tunnel connection
+  - connect server and local
+  - for pipe
+- app connection
+  - connect local and app
+  - for pipe

 # process

 1. Server listens on the control port and socks port.